yurimuniz7/My_website/content/en/home/recommendations.md

 - [**A self-adaptive microwave cloak using Deep Learning**](https://www.researchgate.net/publication/340110736_Deep-learning-enabled_self-adaptive_microwave_cloak_without_human_intervention).
 Since metasurface cloaks are related to my research (see for instance [this work from my co-advisor](https://arxiv.org/pdf/1308.5022.pdf)), this paper made me realize that machine learning can be applied in all areas of science and technology.

 - [**Introduction to Statistical Learning: With Applications in R**](https://www.amazon.com.br/Introduction-Statistical-Learning-Applications-103/dp/1461471370), by *Gareth James*.
 Since I have a strong academic background, I had a much better time with this book than others.
 I find amazing that every statistical concept and machine learning algorithm in this book is presented in a very clear way.
 I also recommend the [Andrew Ng machine learning course](https://www.coursera.org/learn/machine-learning?) available at Coursera as an excellent introduction to the subject.

+- [**The book of Why: The New Science of Cause and Effect**](https://www.amazon.com.br/Book-Why-Science-Cause-Effect/dp/1541698967), by *Judea Pearl*.
+Only after I started working with data science that I realized how limited machine learning is as a tool for understanding the causes of observable effects (try using a ML model to estimate the effect of raising prices of hotel rooms on their occupation rates to see what happens!).
+This book is an amazing introduction on causal inference, with really interesting comments on the limits of the current state of AI (and even on the limits of statistical analysis!).

+- [**Causal Inference for the Brave and True**](https://matheusfacure.github.io/python-causality-handbook/landing-page.html), by *Matheus Facure*.
+An excellent starting point for whom wishes to dive into the causal inference wonderland.
+It is really well written and provides many other references on the field.